A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

 \subsubsection{Number of O- and B-type stars}

 We have followed a similar method to \citet{Quintana} and \citet{Quintana2023} to estimate the total number of O- and B-type stars in each OB association.
-B-type stars are defined as those with $4 < \log(T_{\rm eff}) < 4.3$, whereas O-type stars as those with $\log(T_{\rm eff}) > 4.3$ (using the values estimated from the SED fitting process in \citetalias{Quintana2025}), akin to the approach from Mart\'inez Garc\'ia et al. (submitted).
+B-type stars are defined as those with $4 < \log(T_{\rm eff}) < 4.3$, whereas O-type stars as those with $\log(T_{\rm eff}) > 4.3$ (using the values estimated from the spectral energy distribution, i.e. SED, fitting process in \citetalias{Quintana2025}), akin to the approach from Mart\'inez Garc\'ia et al. (submitted).
+Because of the high multiplicity of O- and B-ype stars \citep{DucheneKraus2013}, and because the SED fitter applied in \citetalias{Quintana2025} does not resolve binarity, we will refer to these quantities as "number of systems containing O/B-type stars" afterwards.

 However, compared with \citet{Quintana} and \citet{Quintana2023}, the effective temperature threshold we chose for our OB stars in \citetalias{Quintana2025} (i.e., T$_{\rm eff}$ $>$ 10,000 K) means that we are not including cooler evolved massive stars in our census of OB association members.
 Therefore, to account for them, we use the SED-fitted mass of each OB association member to interpolate the stellar effective temperature as a function of their age from the stellar evolutionary models from \citet{Ekstrom}.
 This allows us to estimate which fraction of their lifetime a star of a given initial mass spends with $\log(T_{\rm eff}) < 4$: thus, each time we add a star to the total number, we divided by this fraction to account for high-mass non-OB stars (in practice, this re-normalisation typically increased the number of stars by $\sim$10 \%).
-Uncertainties on the number of O- and B-type stars were estimated through a MC simulations where the SED-fitted effective temperatures were randomly sampled within their uncertainties 1000 times.
+Uncertainties on the number of OB systems were estimated through a Monte Carlo (MC) simulation where the SED-fitted effective temperatures were randomly sampled within their uncertainties 1000 times.